jrabbit/pyborg-1up/pyborg/README.md

 `pip install pyborg`

-If you want the latest git via pip you'll need to install it via [poetry.](https://python-poetry.org/docs/)
+If you want the latest version from git you'll need to install the project with [poetry.](https://python-poetry.org/docs/) in the source directory.

 Early test/beta releases can be found via: